 These numbers are general guidelines.
 Speak to your doctor about what target levels you should be aiming for.
 This is based on your age, how long you have had diabetes and other factors.
 Have an A1C test done every 3 months.

-How do I lower my risk of health problems?
+How do I lower my risk of health problems related to diabetes?

 Take your medications as prescribed to help manage your blood glucose.
 Take any other medications as prescribed as well.